+- C. Oil refining in the United States.

+- D. None of the choices are correct.

-78. The investment in human capital through education and training can result in
+- 78. The investment in human capital through education and training can result in

-A. Greater productivity.
+- A. Greater productivity.

-B. Low factor mobility.
+- B. Low factor mobility.

-C. Less capital-intensive production.
+- C. Less capital-intensive production.

-D. Reduced output per labor hour.
+- D. Reduced output per labor hour.

 79. Factor mobility refers to

-A. Technological change in the use of capital.
+- A. Technological change in the use of capital.

-B. The ease of reallocating resources.
+- B. The ease of reallocating resources.

-C. Technological change in the use of labor.
+- C. Technological change in the use of labor.

-D. The increase in labor productivity.
+- D. The increase in labor productivity.

-80. When workers move from one industry to another in response to demand

-changes, this is an example of
+- 80. When workers move from one industry to another in response to demand changes, this is an example of

-A. Factor quality.
+- A. Factor quality.

-B. Factor mobility.
+- B. Factor mobility.

-C. Capital stock.
+- C. Capital stock.

-D. The decreasing investment in human capital.
+- D. The decreasing investment in human capital.

-81. One characteristic that has allowed the U.S. economy to change the mix of output in response to consumer demand is the A. Ease with which resources move from one industry to another.B.
-Abundance of scarce resources.C.
-Large number of proprietorships.D.
-Labor-intensive production process.
-82. Whenever technology advances, an economy can produce more output with 83.
-A. Fewer resources.
-B. More resources.
-C. Current resources.
-D. No resources.
-Which of the following does not contribute to the high productivity of the U.S. economy?
-A. The capital stock.B.
-Factor mobility.C.
-Negative externalities.D.
-Technology.
+- 81. One characteristic that has allowed the U.S. economy to change the mix of output in response to consumer demand is the

+- Α.

+Factor mobility which is the increased ease with which resources move from one industry to another.

+- B. Abundance of scarce resources.

+- C. Large number of proprietorships.

+- D. Labor-intensive production process.

+- 82. Whenever technology advances, an economy can produce more output with

+- A. Fewer resources.

+- B. More resources.

+- C. Current resources.

+- D. No resources.

+- 83. Which of the following does not contribute to the high productivity of the U.S. economy?

+- A. The capital stock.

+- B. Factor mobility.

+- C. Negative externalities.

+- D. Technology.

+- 84. Which of the following will contribute to accelerated growth for the U.S. economy?

+- A. A decrease in factor mobility.

+- В.

-- 84. Which of the following will contribute to accelerated growth for the U.S. economy? - A. A decrease in factor mobility. - B. A decrease in the number of government-sponsored student loans. - C. Increased use of outsourcing for inputs and increased use of comparative advantage for trade in final goods and services. - D. A decrease in tax credits for research and development. - 85.
-Outsourcing leads to - A. Increases in productivity and increases in total output. - B. Increases in productivity and decreases in total output. - C. Decreases in productivity and increases in total output. - D. Decreases in productivity and decreases in total output.
+- A decrease in government involvement in copyright laws.

+- C. Increased use of outsourcing for inputs and increased use of comparative advantage for trade in final goods and services.

+- D. A decrease in tax credits for research and development.

+- 85. Outsourcing leads to

+- A. Increases in productivity and increases in total output.

+- B. Increases in productivity and decreases in total output.

+- C. Decreases in productivity and increases in total output.

+- D. Decreases in productivity and decreases in total output.